svoop/aipp/README.md

 Inside the `parse` method, you have access to the following objects:

-* `html` – source: instance of `Nokogiri::HTML::Document`
 * `aixm` – target: instance of `AIXM::Document` (see [AIXM Rubygem](https://github.com/svoop/aixm))
+* `options` – arguments read from <tt>aip2aixm</tt> or <tt>aip2ofmx</tt> respectively
 * `config` – configuration read from <tt>config.yml</tt>
-* `options` – arguments read from `aip2aixm` or `aip2ofmx` respectively
 * `cache` – virgin `OStruct` instance to make objects available across AIPs

+Furthermore, you have access to any method defined in <tt>helper.rb</tt> and you can overwrite any of them if need be (most notably `url_for`).

+### Source File Line Numbers

-In order to reference the source of an AIXM/OFMX feature, it's necessary to know the line number where a particular node occurs in the HTML source file:
+In order to reference the source of an AIXM/OFMX feature, it's necessary to know the line number where a particular node occurs in the HTML source file.
+You can ask any HTML element as follows:

 ```ruby
 tr.line
 ```

 :warning: Make sure you have build Nokogumbo `--with-libxml2`.
-Otherwise, any element will report line number `0` and therefore render OFMX documents invalid.
+Otherwise, all elements will report line number `0` and therefore render OFMX documents invalid.
 See the [Nokogumbo README](https://github.com/rubys/nokogumbo/blob/master/README.md#flavors-of-nokogumbo) for more on this.

-Furthermore, you have access to any method defined in <tt>helper.rb</tt>.
+### Errors

 You should `fail` on fatal problems.
 The `-E` command line argument will open a Pry session when such an error occurs.
 Issue errors as usual: